LambdaTest/documentation/docs/private-device-allocation-to-teams.md

     - Click on the **Bulk Distribute** button and select all the devices that you want to allocate to the teams.
     - Click on the **Distribute** button.
 In the popup, choose the teams from the dropdown list.
     - Click on the **Allocate** button.
-The devices will now appear in the team’s device pool, accessible only to its members.
+The devices will now appear in the selected team’s device pool, accessible only to its members.

 <img loading="lazy" src={require('../assets/images/real-device-app-testing/teams/bulk-distribute.gif').default} alt="Image" className="doc_img img_center"/>